harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D66
 Contnued working on Secrets-App for Authentication Practice.
 Added Level 4 Authentication using Bcrypt based Hashing and Salting of Passwords.

+### R1D67
+Contnued working on Secrets-App for Authentication Practice.
+Completed Level 5 Authentication using Cookies and Sessions using PassportJS.